Shadoo91/ats-realistic-keyboard-steering/README.md

+# ATS Realistic Keyboard Steering (with Turbo-Mode)

+⚠️ **IMPORTANT NOTICE:** This repository contains the official installation scripts and physics configuration files.
+It is designed as a **mandatory companion/supplement to the official Steam Workshop mod**.
+Make sure you are subscribed to the mod on Steam before running these files!

 This script updates your American Truck Simulator input configuration to provide realistic, physics-compliant keyboard controls.
 It implements a dual-stage input logic ("Turbo Mode") that allows precise cruising and sharp maneuvers without altering game physics files.

 ## 🎮 Features & Control Layout